seangloverinc/seangloverinc.github.io/opensource.md

 permalink: /opensource/
 ---

-I'm a regular contributor to and author of Open Source Software.
+I'm a regular contributor to and author of open source software.
 This page references some of my more significant contributions.
 For more details see my [GitHub profile](https://github.com/seglo/).

 # Author